In Eliasson’s captivating installations you become aware of your senses, people around you and the world beyond.

 Some artworks introduce natural phenomena such as rainbows to the gallery space.
 Others use reflections and shadows to play with the way we perceive and interact with the world.
 Many works result from the artist’s research into complex geometry, motion patterns, and his interest in colour theory.
 All but one of the works have never been seen in the UK before.

 Eliasson has a long relationship with Tate Modern.
 His glowing sun, The weather project, drew more than two million people to the Turbine Hall in 2003.
 More recently Ice Watch 2018 brought chunks of ice from Greenland to London.
-This exhibition will provide another unforgettable experience for visitors of all ages.
+This exhibition provides another unforgettable experience for visitors of all ages.

 Exhibition has been organised by Tate Modern in collaboration with Guggenheim Museum Bilbao